sbalu25/hotspot-analysis/README.md

-# CSE511-Project-Hotspot-Analysis-Template
+# Hotspot analysis
 #### Version history
-v1.1, Nov 16, Fix a bug in "Entrace.scala"
-v1.0, Nov 13, Initial version

-## Requirement

-In this phase, you are required to do spatial hot spot analysis.
-In particular, you need to complete two different hot spot analysis tasks

 ### Hot zone analysis
-This task will needs to perform a range join operation on a rectangle datasets and a point dataset.
+Project perform a range join operation on a rectangle datasets and a point dataset.
 For each rectangle, the number of points located within the rectangle will be obtained.
 The hotter rectangle means that it include more points.
-So this task is to calculate the hotness of all the rectangles.
+So this project is to calculate the hotness of all the rectangles.

 ### Hot cell analysis

 #### Description
-This task will focus on applying spatial statistics to spatio-temporal big data in order to identify statistically significant spatial hot spots using Apache Spark.
-The topic of this task is from ACM SIGSPATIAL GISCUP 2016.
+The project focus on applying spatial statistics to spatio-temporal big data in order to identify statistically significant spatial hot spots using Apache Spark.

-The Problem Definition page is here: [http://sigspatial2016.sigspatial.org/giscup2016/problem](http://sigspatial2016.sigspatial.org/giscup2016/problem)

-The Submit Format page is here: [http://sigspatial2016.sigspatial.org/giscup2016/submit](http://sigspatial2016.sigspatial.org/giscup2016/submit)

-#### Special requirement (different from GIS CUP)
-As stated in the Problem Definition page, in this task, you are asked to implement a Spark program to calculate the Getis-Ord statistic of NYC Taxi Trip datasets.
+The task is to implement a Spark program to calculate the Getis-Ord statistic of NYC Taxi Trip datasets.
 We call it "**Hot cell analysis**"

 To reduce the computation power needï¼Œwe made the following changes: